 Why Failing is a Good Thing

-Experiencing failure is a good thing because it challenges us to grow.
+Experiencing failure is a good thing.
+Failure challenges us to grow.
 Every time I’ve experienced failure, whether professionally or personally, I’ve learned something valuable about myself or about what I want in my life.

-Moreover, with each setback I’ve faced, I’ve been able to hone my problem-solving skills and develop true self-confidence.
+With each setback I’ve faced, I’ve developed my problem-solving skills and developed true self-confidence.
 True self-confidence means having the courage to take risks despite the possibility of failure.
 True self-confidence means having the courage to try something new when you aren’t sure of the outcome.
 True self-confidence means having the courage to carry on even when times are tough.

 As a side note, since writing this post (nearly a month ago), I have brought up my grade in the course that was giving me trouble.
 Also, I am already working at another job that is less strenuous and more accommodating to my schedule.

-How do you cope with failure?
+Have you tried any of these tips for dealing with failure?
+What are your top tips for dealing with failure?
 What is the best advice you’ve ever received for coping with failure?
 Please let me know in the comments below.